 This Caribbean island is indeed a paradise.
 But, you need take into consideration that it is quiet expensive.
 Everything is more expensive than on mainland Colombia.
 San Andres on budget?
 Hell yeah, it’s possible.
 That is why we would like to share with you how you can save money and enjoy the island without going broke.
-We also wrote an article about San Andres, the best beaches and what to do there.
-Check it our HERE.
+We also wrote an article about San Andres, the best beaches and what to do there, so make sure to check it out.

 In order to enter the San Andres island you need to pay a tourist tax.
 You won’t be able to board, if you don’t pay the tax first.
 Some airlines include this tourist tax in their plane ticket but a budget airline probably won’t.
-At the moment of our visit, the tourist tax was 109.000 Pesos for 1 person.
+At the time of our visit (May, 2018), the tourist tax was 109.000 Pesos for 1 person.
 This price is for everyone, locals and foreigners.
 It does not matter where you come from.
 At least that’s what we know now or thought… So when you have to pay the tourist tax, ask around how much others pay, so you won’t get overcharged.
-Remember for now (March 2018), it is 109.000 Pesos.

 HOW WINGO AIRLINE STOLE MONEY FROM US